SrjAdhikari/DataStructures-And-Algorithms/08_Recursion/Recursion_Level-5/Find_The_Winner_Of_The_Circular_Game.md

         return findWinner(visited, n, index, leftPerson - 1, k);
     }

-    /*
-    * This function initializes the game and starts the process of finding the winner.
-    *
-    * Parameters:
-    * - n: Total number of people in the circle.
-    * - k: The count to determine which person will be eliminated.
-    *
-    * Returns:
-    * - The 1-based index of the winning person.
-    */
     int findTheWinner(int n, int k) {
         // Initialize the visited vector with all false (no one is eliminated at the start) vector<bool> visited(n, false);